return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_gem_framebuffer_helper_c.rst

         GEM object backing the framebuffer

     :param const struct drm_framebuffer_funcs \*funcs:
-        vtable to be used for the new framebuffer object
+        Optional vtable to be used for the new framebuffer object when the dirty callback is needed.

 .. _`drm_gem_fbdev_fb_create.description`: